Keeping the Essentials Off the Table

 What Counts as "Provisions"

 The statute uses broad language.
 "Provisions" extends beyond groceries.
 It includes cleaning supplies, toiletries, and other consumable household goods that keep a home running.
-Courts have historically interpreted this category generously, recognizing that basic living needs should not be sacrificed to satisfy debts.
+Courts have historically interpreted this category generously.
+Basic living needs are not sacrificed to satisfy debts.